Houston Airport Guide

-USO Lounge - The USO offers a lounge that is free of charge to members of the military and their families.
+USO Lounge - The USO offers a lounge that is free of charge to members of the US military and their families.
 Amenities: WiFi, video games, TV lounge, snacks, computers and a library.
 Location: Terminal D, Airside, across from D-2.
 Hours: 6:00AM - 9:00PM.

 If sleeping in Houston Airport does not appeal to you, there are hotels near the airport: